 Most of Capcom’s shoot-em-ups can be divided into three categories: their early works (Vulgus, Exed Exes), the 1942 series and its offshoots, and the trio of “flying human” games (Section Z, Side Arms, Forgotten Worlds).
 Eco Fighters, produced for the CPS-2 board, is one of the handful that falls outside of those ranks, and without having a console port, has mostly been forgotten.

-The story images a future where space travel has become possible, with humanity spreading out to colonize other planets.
+The story imagines a future where space travel has become possible, with humanity spreading out to colonize other planets.
 Of course, much of this expansion is undertaken by ruthless corporations, more bent on enriching themselves than caring where they spread.
 The Goyolk K.K.
 Corporation is the worst of them, with their machinery polluting whatever planets they touch and wreaking their environments.
 A few concerned citizens on the planet Elwood decide to strike back.
 Using spaceships designed by the brilliant Doctor Moly, his niece and nephew, Ice and Neneh, fight through seven levels to take down Kernel Goyolk once and for all.

 From a gameplay perspective, Eco Fighters is most similar to Forgotten Worlds.
 The ships have an extendable arm, which can be rotated around and fired in any direction.
 It was initially designed to use the same analog spinner knob, though the actual cabinets just use two buttons to rotate the arm left and right, much like the console versions of Forgotten Worlds.
 This change was probably made since the spinners for Forgotten Worlds had a tendency to break and required higher than normal maintenance costs, so arcade operators probably wanted something more standardized.
 The programming still supports the homemade spinner knobs if they’re hooked up, however.